LINCS/course-project-based-science-instruction-career-instruction/README.md

 # course-project-based-science-instruction-career-instruction
-This course is designed to facilitate the teaching of science in adult education classrooms using a Project-Based Learning (PBL) model.
+**Project-Based Science Instruction for Career Preparation** This course is designed to facilitate the teaching of science in adult education classrooms using a Project-Based Learning (PBL) model.
 This course makes the connections between science content knowledge and how adults use science in their daily lives, especially in work and career-related contexts.

 Audience: Those that will benefit the most from these courses are adult education instructors, trainers, and coordinators, particularly those in ABE, Adult Secondary Education (ASE), and STEM Career Technical Education (CTE).

 Commitment: This course will take approximately 2.5 hours to complete.
 You must complete all units and assessments to earn a certificate.

-Objectives: By the end of the course, participants will be able to:
+**Course Objectives**: By the end of the course, participants will be able to:

 Better understand Project-Based Learning (PBL), including identifying characteristics of effective PBL and benefits of it in adult education;
 Use online resources to guide adult learners in exploring careers in the five major STEM subgroups and identify ways that STEM workers use science in their careers; and